For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

-News Article Reviews (3)
+News Article Review Assignments (3)

 The candidate will submit 3 brief essays discussing current news articles related to ethical issues in education.
 News articles used for this assignment must come from the newspaper, a news program, or some other reputable news source.
 Each review must be in current APA format and must be no less than 1/2 a page, double-spaced, and no more than 1 full page, double-spaced.
 Full citations for the articles must be provided, and, if possible, the article itself must be included with the submission.
 (CLO: A, B, C, D, E, F, G)

-Ethical Analysis Paper
+Ethical Analysis Paper Assignment

 The candidate will make observations of ethical decision-making practices or situations in his/her workplace, recording those observations with specific days and times.
 Observations must take place over a period of 1 week.
 After the 1-week period, the candidate will write a 5–6-page paper summarizing and analyzing the various ethical situations observed.
 The paper must be in current APA format.
 (CLO: A, B, D, E, H, I)

-Contemporary Issue Paper
+Contemporary Issue Paper Assignment

 The candidate will submit a 5–7-page paper that critically discusses a contemporary educational issue in which biblical principles conflict with legal and societal expectations.
 The paper must incorporate at least 5 current scholarly sources with correct in-text citations and must be in current APA format.
 (CLO: A, F, G, H, I)

-Prayer Reflection Report
+Prayer Reflection Report Assignment

 The candidate will choose 7 leaders that he/she knows personally and commit to pray for them for at least 30 days.
 During the 30 days of prayer, the candidate will follow the Daily Prayer Guide provided and will keep a prayer journal, recording his/her thoughts, ideas, and observations regarding the prayer time.
 Then, the candidate will submit a 1–3-page paper that discusses his/her reflections on the time of prayer.
 The paper must follow current APA format as necessary.
 (CLO: A, B, C, D, E, F, G, H, I, J)

-Theory to Practice Exam
+Theory to Practice Exam Assignment

 The Theory to Practice Exam is an essay assessment; this requires the candidate to recall content knowledge learned in coursework and to apply it in a narrative form.
 The ELCC Theory to Practice Exam addresses ELCC Standards 1.1, 2.1, 3.3, 3.4, 4.2, 4.3, and 5.2, and 5.3.
 (CLO: A, B, C, D, E, F, G, H, I, J, K)

-Personal Ethics Paper
+Personal Ethics Paper Assignment